-The tablet was invented by a scientist named Alan Kay, and it’s a useful device to have.
+The tablet was invented by a scientist named Alan Kay, and it’s a useful gadget to have.
 Larger than a smartphone and (usually) smaller and often less powerful than a laptop, tablets are the best midway gadget.

-Here are our top picks:
+Here are our top picks for tablets with keyboards:

-This ultra-slim Samsung tab comes with an S-Pen and a keyboard in the box.
+This ultra-slim Samsung Galaxy tab comes with an S-Pen and a keyboard in the box.
 It is a silver beauty that runs Windows 10 and turns into a laptop in seconds.

 This Samsung tablet with keyboard can be your best company for business and pleasure.

-The internal memory is large enough to store a big load of multimedia.
+It is backlit and a great improvement on Samsung’s previous keyboards.
+It contains a trackpad, so you can use it exactly like a laptop.
+The internal memory is large enough to store a big load of multimedia - which is what we really need in tablets.
 It can be expanded further with a microSD card.
-The dual speakers and the high-resolution screen is great for watching movies.
+The dual speakers and the high-resolution screen are great for watching movies.